 ontario,clinician, conductor, band clinic, clinic, workshop, trumpet, teacher, conductor, ontario, canada, canadian, national, adjudicator

-Maddix was the conducting/music consultant for Netflix’s Umbrella Academy and Global TV’s Private Eyes and has performed with artists such as Sarah McLachlan, Roger Hodgson of Supertramp, The Video Games Live Orchestra, Johnny Reid, The Broadway Tenors, Hannaford Street Silver Band, Toronto Concert Orchestra, Hogtown Brass Quintet and Vox Aeris Trio.
+Maddix enjoys a diverse career as a dynamic and engaging musician, performing with artists such as Sarah McLachlan, Roger Hodgson of Supertramp, The Video Games Live Orchestra, Johnny Reid, The Broadway Tenors, Hannaford Street Silver Band, Toronto Concert Orchestra, Hogtown Brass Quintet and Vox Aeris Trio.

 He has given masterclasses at the University of Toronto, Western University, Acadia University, Mount Allison University, and McMaster University.
 He also has served as the conducting/music consultant for Netflix’s Umbrella Academy and Global TV’s Private Eyes.

 Dylan maintains an active career as a sought-after conductor, performer, clinician, and adjudicator.
 With a passion for music education and outreach, Dylan maintains a commitment to working with young people and the community.

 As a clinician, Dylan has worked with middle school, high school, collegiate wind bands and community groups.
 Contact Dylan to discuss a price that will fit into your band’s budget and what he can do for your players!